ghoomfrog/universe/computer science/built-in ownership random access memory.md

 # Built-in Ownership Random Access Memory

-Built-in ownership random access memory (BIORAM) is RAM where each cell is paired with an owner address: the address of the process for which this cell is allocated.

-This model doubles the cost of the total cells in a RAM chip but tremendously decreases allocation/deallocation time which would traditionally be done using [memory management units](https://en.wikipedia.org/wiki/Memory_management_unit).
+BIORAM, or Built-in Ownership Random Access Memory, is a type of RAM where each cell is associated with the address of the process for which it is allocated.
+Although this model incurs an additional cost for the total number of cells in a RAM chip, it significantly reduces the time required for allocation, deallocation and ownership transferal operations that are traditionally performed using memory management units.